Governor Walker Honors Five for Excellence in Tourism Industry

 Annual tourism conference concludes with awards celebration

-MADISON – Governor Scott Walker presented five recipients with the Governor’s Tourism Award for their outstanding contributions to the state’s hospitality and travel industry during the closing dinner at the annual Wisconsin Governor’s Conference on Tourism at Radisson Paper Valley Hotel & Fox Cities Exhibition Center in Appleton.
+Madison – Governor Scott Walker presented five recipients with Governor’s Tourism Awards this evening for their outstanding contributions to the state’s hospitality and travel industry.
+The awards ceremony took place during the closing dinner of the 30th Annual Wisconsin Governor’s Conference on Tourism, which was held at the Potawatomi Hotel & Casino in Milwaukee.

-“Wisconsin’s scenic beauty and iconic attractions continue to bring travelers to the state, but it’s the passion of individuals and organizations in the hospitality industry that keeps people returning here year after year,” said Governor Walker.
-“These five honorees are dedicated to great customer service and creative projects that grow the tourism economy.”
+“Wisconsin’s natural beauty and iconic attractions bring travelers to our state from near and far, but it’s the passion of individuals and organizations in the tourism industry that keeps them coming back year after year,” Governor Walker said.
+“The five honorees recognized tonight are dedicated to great customer service and create projects that help grow the state’s tourism economy.”

-- Arts, Culture and Heritage – Taliesin Preservation
+- Arts, Culture, and Heritage – American Players Theatre, Spring Green

 Office of Governor Scott Walker